image of the recipe rebel cookbook cover on transparent background.The biggest sale we've ever had! Shop The Recipe Rebel Cookbook here 🎉

 4.67 from 9 votes

-This Apple Cinnamon Oatmeal recipe is a hearty, healthy breakfast recipe that is loaded with tender apples and fall spices.
-Gluten free and dairy free, plus meal prep breakfast friendly!
+This Apple Cinnamon Oatmeal is a hearty, wholesome breakfast packed with tender apples and cozy fall spices.
+It’s perfect for meal prep and fits into a gluten and dairy-free diet!

 Prep Time 5 minutes